LPatton4/project3/README.md

 # project3
-project 3 from ITMD 361
+project 3 for ITMD 361